bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 `config.public_file_server.enabled` is set to true.
 You should use `app/assets` for files that must undergo some pre-processing before they are served.

-In production, Rails precompiles these files to `public/assets` by default.
+In production, Quails precompiles these files to `public/assets` by default.
 The precompiled copies are then served as static assets by the web server.
 The files in `app/assets` are never served directly in production.

 ### Controller Specific Assets

-When you generate a scaffold or a controller, Rails also generates a JavaScript file (or CoffeeScript file if the `coffee-rails` gem is in the `Gemfile`) and a Cascading Style Sheet file (or SCSS file if `sass-rails` is in the `Gemfile`) for that controller.
-Additionally, when generating a scaffold, Rails generates the file scaffolds.css (or scaffolds.scss if `sass-rails` is in the `Gemfile`.)
+When you generate a scaffold or a controller, Quails also generates a JavaScript file (or CoffeeScript file if the `coffee-quails` gem is in the `Gemfile`) and a Cascading Style Sheet file (or SCSS file if `sass-quails` is in the `Gemfile`) for that controller.
+Additionally, when generating a scaffold, Quails generates the file scaffolds.css (or scaffolds.scss if `sass-quails` is in the `Gemfile`.)

-For example, if you generate a `ProjectsController`, Rails will also add a new file at `app/assets/javascripts/projects.coffee` and another at `app/assets/stylesheets/projects.scss`.
+For example, if you generate a `ProjectsController`, Quails will also add a new file at `app/assets/javascripts/projects.coffee` and another at `app/assets/stylesheets/projects.scss`.
 By default these files will be ready to use by your application immediately using the `require_tree` directive.
 See